emory-libraries/eulfedora/doc/tutorials/fedora.rst

   For this tutorial, we'll us the Fedora **findObjects** API method.
-  This search is quite limited, and for a production system, you'll probably want to use something more powerful, such as GSearch or Solr, but findObjects is enough to get you started.
+  This search is quite limited, and for a production system, you'll probably want to use something more powerful, such Solr, but findObjects is enough to get you started.

-..
-TODO: link gsearch

 The built-in fedora search can either do a keyword search across all indexed fields *or* a fielded search.
 For the purposes of this